klupii/WebDiP/README.md

 # WebDiP
-Project from the Web design and programming course
+Project from the Web design and programming course.
+The design is not good, but the focus is on functionality.